-One (required) whole blood sample for DNA isolation will be collected from each subject at Study Day 1 for Interleukin 28B (IL28B) pharmacogenetic analysis.
-If the IL28B pharmacogenetic sample is not collected on Study Day 1, it may be collected at any other visit during the study.
+One (required) whole blood sample for DNA isolation will be collected from each subject at Study Day 1 in the DB Treatment Period for Interleukin 28B (IL28B) pharmacogenetic analysis.
+If the IL28B pharmacogenetic sample is not collected on DB Study Day 1, it may be collected at any other visit during the study.
 This sample will not be used for any testing other than IL28B GTs.